rajeevsd123/ai-case-study/README.md

 The field of women’s health has been around for millennia.
 [Femtech](https://www.mckinsey.com/industries/healthcare/our-insights/the-dawn-of-the-femtech-revolution) is an underserved industry from investment and technology perspective.
 There is a range of areas such as Fertility , Breast Screening, Female Incident Cancers, Obstreics & Gynacology  where AI can have profound imapact on woman's health outomce.

 Personal experience, especially a traumatic one, can often be a catalyst for striving to make positive change in the world.
-For **Dr Michelle Perugini**, her own struggle with fertility was a motivation for combining her passions for healthcare and Artificial Intelligence (AI) technology to improve pregnancy rates for women undergoing IVF.
+For **Dr Michelle Perugini**, her own struggle with fertility was a motivation for combining her passions for healthcare and Artificial Intelligence (AI) technology to improve pregnancy rates for women undergoing IVF (In vitro fertilisation).

 The company she co-founded, [Presagen]( https://www.presagen.com/) alongwith Dr. Don Perugini and Dr. Jonathan Hall in 2016.